Brandon J. Bankowski, MD, MPH

 With her unique background as a high-profile criminal defence lawyer for 20 years and, extraordinary journey as an Intended Parent, Cindy Wasser offers an unparalleled service to Intended Parents and Surrogates.
 Her firm, Hope Springs Fertility Law™ is one of the leading firms in Canada with a large international clientele including many from the UK.
 Her clients work with many agencies and clinics throughout North America.
 With extraordinary passion and heart, Cindy’s team prepares the necessary contracts and once their baby is born, obtains the parental rights orders and birth certificates quickly and efficiently, making the Intended Parents’ journey as simple as possible.
 Cindy is known as a champion of parental rights in Canada having lobbied government and courts to establish better practices benefiting parents and their children.
 She has been called upon to provide legal advice to other fertility lawyers, medical practitioners and, consulting agencies; has lectured about fertility law at medico-legal conferences and hospitals and, is published in a leading medical journal.
 For more information visit.

-Jenny Congiardo, Operations Manager
+Jenny Congiardo, Director of Operations

 Jenny joined MHB in October 2017 as the GPAP Application Coordinator, and was later appointed as Operations Manager.
 She brings her many years of non-profit and corporate communications experience to help facilitate the GPAP application process at both the Stage I and II levels.
 As Jenny is often the first MHB team member with whom Intended Parents interact, she strives to make the experience as pleasant as possible, drawing on her experience in the education field.
 She lives in Central Florida with her family, enjoying the sunshine and all of the happy faces.